Files and Media are essentially the same as they both show you audio, files (documents), video and images.

 The Files section shows you a list view of all media types and AND the location of where they're used.
 Example: This may be useful if you want to remove an image but need to see which content pages are utilising this image first.

-The Media tabbed section shows you the same files, however shows you the thumbnail, so for browsing images this is easier than via Files.
+The Media tabbed section shows you the same files, however this Media tabbed section also shows you the thumbnail, so for browsing images this is easier than via Files.
 It also gives you a Search Filter, where you can search by Media name and by Type (if you're looking for an audio file, for example).

 Files in GovCMS are managed via the Content → Files link (or /admin/content/files URL).

 The Files page lists all physical files uploaded to the website.
 This page does not provide any configuration options and solely serves the purpose of locating files and tracking unused files.

 The Media page can be accessed via Content → Media tab.
 It offers a rich media management interface, including locating media assets editing them, replacing them or deleting them.